petermeissner/kafkaesque/README.md

 should allow to select the two most important tasks: resolving dependencies (these go into {kafkaesqujars}) and compiling the Java code and distributing it to the right places as described above.

+# Vocabulary and Concepts

+## Is it a Queue?
+Is it BigData?
+Is it Distributed Log?
+Yes and No: It is Kafka.

+TBD

+### Features and Promises

+TBD

+## Queues and Topics

+TBD

+## Conumers and Producers

+TBD